-The multifaceted nature of Jewish involvement in Portuguese African expansion was already salient in the story of Biccinai as told in Abravanel’s letter and in the notarial register.
-More can be retrieved on the subject from another passage in Abravanel’s epistle which describes the Portuguese capture of the Moroccan city of Arzila on 24 August, 1471, and a few days later of Tangier.
-Even more telling of the complexity are the similarities and differences between this Hebrew account of the conquest and the Portuguese one in the Chronica de el Rei Affonso V composed by the official chronicler Rui de Pina in the years 1497-1504.
-The confrontation of these two diverging narratives and perspectives, proposed in the following, will disclose the positioning of a Jewish elitist merchant like Abravanel vis-à-vis Portuguese expansion and empire building at an early stage of his career.
-Punctual comparisons with other Portuguese or Muslim sources will shed further light on the positioning adopted by Abravanel between the Portuguese Christian Kingdom and the Muslim lands of the Merenids.
+The multifaceted nature of Jewish involvement in the Portuguese expansion in Africa is already salient in the story of Biccinai.
+More information about this subject can be culled from another passage in Abravanel’s epistle in which he describes the Portuguese capture of the Moroccan city of Arzila on August 24, 1471.
+This was followed a few days later by the conquest of Tangier.
+The complexity of this event can be further understood by comparing Abravanel’s Hebrew account of the conquest to a contemporary Portuguese one in the Chronica de el Rei Affonso V composed by the royal chronicler Rui de Pina in the years 1497-1504.
+A close reading of these two diverging narratives and perspectives exposes the positioning of a Jewish elitist merchant like Abravanel vis-à-vis Portuguese expansionism and empire-building at an early stage of his career.
+Close comparisons with other Portuguese or Muslim sources will shed further light on the positioning adopted by Abravanel between the Portuguese Christian kingdom and the Muslim lands of the Merenids.

 Rui de Pina’s narrative of the conquest begins with the following tactical remark:

-This year and the former one also, the King decided to pass to Africa...
-The first move and desire of the King was to attack Tangier.
-Yet since the resources necessary to fight and besiege such a great city were not available in the Kingdom, the King abandoned his first design, and with the spirit of a good conquistador […] and hoping to take Tangier later, he settled for attacking Arzila…
+This year and last year as well, the King decided to move onto Africa...
+The King’s first move and desire was to attack Tangier.
+Yet since the Kingdom lacked the resources necessary to fight and besiege such a great city, the King abandoned his original design, and with the spirit of a good conquistador […] and hoping to take Tangier later, he settled for attacking Arzila…

-This royal desire “to pass to Africa” is not a novelty in Rui de Pina’s chronicle.
-A few chapters earlier (chap.
-135), the chronicler had already explained the attitude of the Portuguese King when Pope Calixtus III called for a crusade against the Turks in 1455 after the fall of Constantinople in 1453.
-“The King Dom Afonso V, who was a very catholic prince and of great courage, in whom a royal blood always search for honor […], accepted the mission with the promise of serving God in a such future war with twelve thousands men.”
-Yet, confronted with the failure of the crusade preparations and the death Pope Calixtus III in 1458, Afonso V “renounced to the idea,” and following earlier Portuguese successes in Ceuta and along the African shores, he transformed the “guerra dos turcos” into an “yda d´Africa,” a descent into Africa “with the intention to take a place from the Moors.”
-The first place conquered by the King in 1459 was the Moroccan city of Alcacer Ceguer.
-It marked also the royal preference for the conquest of Muslim Morocco over the pursuit of the discoveries along the African coast.
+This royal desire “to move onto Africa” is not a novelty in Rui de Pina’s chronicle.
+A few chapters earlier (ch.
+135), the chronicler had already explained the Portuguese king’s response to Pope Calixtus III’s call for a crusade against the Turks.
+This was in 1455 two years after the fall of Constantinople.
+Rui de Pina recounts: “King Dom Afonso V, a very catholic prince of great courage, in whom a royal blood always search for honor […], accepted the mission with the promise of serving God in such future war with twelve thousands men.”
+Yet, preparations for the crusade having floundered, and in the aftermath of Pope Calixtus III’s death in 1458, Afonso V “renounced the idea,” and following earlier Portuguese successes in Ceuta and along the African shores, he transformed the “guerra dos turcos” into an “yda d´Africa,” a descent into Africa “with the intention to take territories from the Moors.”
+The first territory conquered by the King in 1459 was the Moroccan city of Alcacer Ceguer.
+This represented the King’s preference for the conquest of Muslim Morocco over the pursuit of further discoveries along the African coast.

 [ADD A MAP OF THE PORTUGUESE AND CASTILIAN CONQUEST IN MOROCCO ANDALUSIA AND AFRICA]